Biden declares pandemic reset, saying covid ‘need no longer control our lives’

-Biden’s cautiously optimistic tone is part of a broader White House strategy to reset its covid response as the United States appears to be easing out of crisis amid the president’s tanking approval ratings and Democratic anxiety that nosediving cases and school reopenings have not buoyed a dyspeptic public.
+Biden’s cautiously optimistic tone is part of a broader White House strategy to reset its covid response as the United States appears to be easing out of the crisis amid the president’s tanking approval ratings and Democratic anxiety that nosediving cases and school reopenings have not buoyed a dyspeptic public.

 “The challenge for the White House right now is how to get us on the road to a more optimistic future, while not seeming to declare mission accomplished, or leaving vulnerable people behind,” said Larry Levitt, executive vice president for health policy at the Kaiser Family Foundation, a nonpartisan health research group.
 “It’s really hard to convey optimism and weariness at the same time.”

-Administration officials say they will unveil details of their new approach on Wednesday, releasing a pandemic road map focused on four goals: protecting against and treating covid, including a “test to treat” initiative that would give people antiviral pills on the spot if they test positive at a pharmacy; preparing for a potentially dangerous new variant; preventing economic and educational shutdowns and expanding vaccinations worldwide — all elements Biden previewed on Tuesday night.
+Administration officials say they will unveil details of their new approach on Wednesday, releasing a pandemic road map focused on four goals: protecting against and treating covid, including a “test to treat” initiative that would give people antiviral pills on the spot if they test positive at a pharmacy; preparing for a potentially dangerous new variant; preventing economic and educational shutdowns; and expanding vaccinations worldwide — all elements Biden previewed on Tuesday night.

 The delicate balance Biden sought to strike — highlighting the wide availability of vaccines, treatments, masks and tests that people can use to protect themselves, while urging continued vigilance — underscores the challenge he faces in coming weeks and months.
-The administration is simultaneously under pressure to ease restrictions and enable a return to normalcy while polls show most Americans still want some mitigation measures in place as the virus continues to circulate, if at lower levels.
+The administration is simultaneously under pressure to ease restrictions and enable a return to normalcy while polls show that most Americans still want some mitigation measures in place as the virus continues to circulate, if at lower levels.

 Biden also acknowledged the enormous toll covid has exacted on Americans: nearly 1 million deaths, interrupted learning for tens of millions of schoolchildren, missed family gatherings, isolation and myriad other hardships.